claudiooandre/football-api/README.md

 Created a template folder and added the index.html, dashboard.html and login.html on it

 < next steps are coming :) >

+to do:
+- check the language
+- check the databases